Our Collections

 The Ilbert Room

-This is where our new Costume Gallery will display treasures from our collections of dresses, hats, shoes and accessories from times gone by.
-An on-going, two-year project – funded by a generous grant from the Art Fund – which will be constantly changing.
-Come and view the curator getting the garments ready for display, underpinning the dresses with bustles, puffing out the sleeves, shining the shoes etc.
+In this exhibition “Through the Looking Glass” in our Costume Gallery, we display treasures from our extensive collection of dresses, hats, shoes and accessories from times gone by – including a large selection of 19th century dresses.
+An on-going project – funded by a generous grant from the Art Fund – which will be constantly changing.
+Come and view the curator getting the garments ready for display, underpinning the dresses with bustles, puffing out the sleeves, polishing the jewellery, shining the shoes etc.

 The Lorenz Room